code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-20-spring-batch-hello-world-example.md

 ## Maven Setup

-We will build and run our example using **Maven**.
+We build and run our example using **Maven**.
 If not already the case make sure to [download and install Apache Maven](https://downlinko.com/download-install-apache-maven-windows.html){:target="_blank"}.

 Shown below is the XML representation of our Maven project.
 It is stored in the <var>pom.xml</var> file.
 It contains the needed dependencies to compile and run the example.